In this article

 Cons of dental schools:

 Some dental schools charge a non-refundable fee for the screening process.
-Not all dental schools do this, so it's best for you to check beforehand if there are pre-treatment fees that you need to settle.
+Not all dental schools do this, so check if there are pre-treatment fees you need to settle beforehand.

 There are a lot of dental schools that offer dental services at reduced rates.
 The following groups of people qualify for cheap services at dental schools: